fuglaro/filet-cloud/README.md

 * Move multiple files and folders.
 * Delete files and folders.
 * Maintains filesystem ownership integrity consistent with local access.

+## Code Layout

+Cloc'ing in at under 500 lines of code, and a lean count of dependencies, there is not much to this.
+The code is separated into the following areas:
+* [main.go](https://github.com/fuglaro/filet-cloud-web/blob/main/main.go) - the primary server dishing out frontend html and Javascript and fielding WebAPI requests to interact with the SFTP server.
+* [template/main.html](https://github.com/fuglaro/filet-cloud-web/blob/main/template/main.html) - the HTML for the main frontend browser page.
+* [static/main.js](https://github.com/fuglaro/filet-cloud-web/blob/main/static/main.js) - the Javascript for the main frontend browser page.
+* [template/open/\*](https://github.com/fuglaro/filet-cloud-web/tree/main/template/open) - the HTML for plugin viewers and editors for different file types.
+First looks for file extension matches with `template/open/ext.<file-extension>.html`, then looks for mime type matches with `template/open/<mime-type>/<sub-type>.html`, then falls back to `fallback.html`.
+Templates are all resolved with `{{.P}}` as the path of the file to open, and `{{.M}}` as the detected MIME type.
+* [static/open/\*](https://github.com/fuglaro/filet-cloud-web/tree/main/static/open) - the Javascript and other static files for the plugin viewers and editors.

+### FAQ and Rationales

+Why no fancy frontend framework? - The design of the code and tool is too simple to justify any need.
+Frameworks should facilitate simplification, and this is already simple.

 ### Rationale for Omissions
 * Video transcoding for playback in modern browsers - I threw this together with ffmpeg and a simple streaming approach and it was slow and didn't allow seeking.
 Fixing those issues would mean buffering large amounts of memory or transcoding the entire video to disk ahead of serving.
 A simpler and cleaner approach is just to expect users to keep video files up to date with modern codecs.
 This is better in the long run.
 Leaving the poorly supported or old video formats around will just make them age harder, better to rip from VHS than to keep a VHS player around forever.